thanhtrunghuynh93/GAGA/README.md

 ```

 ## All at once
-You can modify and run `run.sh` to do all above steps.
+You can modify and run `run.sh` to do all the above steps.

 # TODO:
 Add creating the sentiment edges (`1-1`, `0-0`, `1-0`, `0-1`) as an option since running the NLI model is heavy and takes time.